 - (626-800) enroll in French 301, 309, or 321

 Students with previous study of French who have not taken the AP or SAT II exam should take the Oberlin French Placement Test.
-This test is administered by the department during Orientation to determine your appropriate level.

 The German Placement test hosted on Blackboard.
 To access Blackboard, use your Obie ID and password.
 Once you are in, enroll in the placement exam you want to take and begin.

 Students who have received a score of 4 or 5 on the Advanced Placement (AP) exam in German will automatically be awarded credit for one course toward graduation.
 This course may be applied toward the major in German.

 All students who have studied German–whether or not they have taken the AP exam– are strongly encouraged to take the Oberlin German Placement Test to determine their appropriate level.

 Access Blackboard to take the German Placement Test

 Contact: Professor of German Steve Huff